openstax/napkin-notes/phil/openstax-editor-review.md

     ![image](https://cloud.githubusercontent.com/assets/253202/18446435/50586faa-78f0-11e6-8250-6a820306d8a3.png)

   - edit the Type and Title
-  - set a custom class
+  - set a custom class (currently used for PDF versions)

 ![image](https://cloud.githubusercontent.com/assets/253202/18446529/b05042ac-78f0-11e6-89ec-450e71d0d20c.png)

 You cannot:

-- see the styling of the note if it has a custom type/class
+- see the styling of the note if it has a custom type/class (gap)

 ## Table